The Kissing Booth 2: Plot

-Elle's senior year begins with classmates gossiping that she and Noah will eventually break up, making her fear elevate as Noah has befriended an attractive British girl named Chloe on Instagram.
+Elle's senior year begins with classmates gossiping that she and Noah are breaking up.
+This makes her fear elevate as Noah has befriended an attractive British girl named Chloe on Instagram.

-Elle and Lee are planning the kissing booth again for the Charity Fair, and he is trying to convince her to ask Marco Peña, the new transfer student known as the new "Noah Flynn," be one of the kissers.
+Elle and Lee are planning the kissing booth again for the Charity Fair.
+So, he is trying to convince her to ask Marco Peña, the new transfer student dubbed the new "Noah Flynn," to be one of the kissers.
 Beating Marco on the dancing game, she forces him to participate in the booth.

-Noah suggests Elle apply to Harvard, which clashes with her plans to study at University of California, Berkeley with Lee (where their moms met and became friends).
-Elle does it secretly.
+Noah suggests Elle apply to Harvard, which clashes with her lifelong plan to study at University of California, Berkeley with Lee (where their moms met and became best friends).
+So, Elle does it secretly.
+Talking with her father about college tuition, Elle learns money is a problem, so decides to participate with Lee in a dance competition with a huge cash reward for first place.

-Talking with her father about college tuition, Elle learns money is a problem, and decides to participate with Lee in a dance competition with a cash reward for first place.
-She visits Noah in Boston, meeting his new friends and Chloe, making her more insecure.
-She finds Chloe's earring under Noah's bed, which causes her to leave Boston.
-Confronting Noah, he assures her nothing has happened between him and Chloe and he asks her to trust him, though she is still skeptical.
-Lee has an accident on one of their practice sessions (later revealed to be fake) and proposes that Marco become her dance partner, which she isn't too happy about but eventually does.
-As Marco and Elle start spending time together, they grow closer, and an attraction starts between them.
+Elle visits Noah in Boston, meeting his new friends and Chloe, making her even more insecure.
+Finding Chloe's earring under Noah's bed causes her to leave Boston early.
+Confronting Noah, he assures her nothing has happened between him and Chloe and asks her to trust him, though she is still skeptical.

+Lee slips during one of their practice sessions (later revealed to be fake) so proposes that Marco become her dance partner, which she is not too happy about, but eventually does.
+As Marco and Elle start spending time together, they grow closer, and an attraction starts to develop between them.

-Unbeknownst to Elle, Lee's having problems with Rachel, as Elle goes everywhere with them and does not give them alone time.
-After leaving Rachel waiting at the movies, she asks Lee to talk with Elle, which he promises but never does.
-The Halloween Dance arrives, and Lee forgets to tell Rachel they changed costumes (Rachel was a marshmallow while Lee and Elle were going to be crackers making a smore), upsetting her even more.
-Elle shares a dance with Marco, almost kissing him but stops upon hearing people gossiping about her.
+Unbeknownst to Elle, Lee is having problems with Rachel, as Elle goes everywhere with them so does not give them alone time.
+After forgetting Rachel waiting at the movies, she asks Lee to talk with Elle, which he promises but never does.
+The Halloween Dance arrives, and Lee forgets to tell Rachel they changed costumes (Rachel was a marshmallow while Lee and Elle were going to be graham crackers making a s'more), further upsetting her.
+Elle shares a dance with Marco, almost kissing him but she stops the kiss when she realises that the OMG’s are watching and judging.